 All Life is Problem Solving

 Problem-solving abilities are learned skills.
 Many of us were never taught critical thinking skills, either at home or at school.
-Exceptions might include science or math-oriented problems, skills that are helpful in some instances but do not necessarily supply the wisdom needed for solving life’s dilemmas.
+Exceptions might include science- or math-oriented problems, skills that are helpful in some instances but do not necessarily provide the wisdom needed to solve life’s dilemmas.

 All life is problem solving.